learn-with-me/Software-Development-Part-5-DevOps/06-devops/docker.md

 ##### Process

 ```
 Dockerfile build the Docker Image, that contains all the softwares and dependencies; even Node.js.
-Which means you do
-not need to install Node.js on your production server.
+Which means you do not need to install Node.js on your production server.

 You run containers from an Image.
 A container consists of Web Server, Host OS, Docker Engine and Apps
 ```

+### Core elements of Docker Ecosystem

 ##### Docker Engine/Host

+Docker Engine is comprised of runtime and packaging tool.
+It must be installed on the hosts that run Docker.

 ```
 Just like JVM understands the class format, the Docker understands the image format.
-It takes the image format and runs
+It takes the image
-the container for you.
+format and runs the container for you.
 This is where the containers and Images reside.
 This is where we have Docker Daemon running.

 Note: Docker is a native Linux technology.
-It is built on concepts like cgroups, namespaces, etc. These inherently
+It is built on concepts like cgroups, namespaces, etc.
-exist in Linux, so on OSX and Windows, you do have to run sort of a virtual machine.
+These inherently exist in Linux, so on OSX and Windows, you do have to run sort of a virtual machine.
 ```

+##### Docker Store/Hub

+Online cloud service where users can store and share their Docker images.
+Also known as Docker Hub.

 ##### Docker Toolbox